DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: Discussion

 \subsubsection{Limitations of Current Academic Tools}

-In Section~\ref{sec:tools}, we list 20 academic tools that could detect SWC weaknesses.
-We tried to use these tools on the \textsc{DAppSCAN-Source} dataset proposed in Section~\ref{sec:SWC}.
-However, we found that none of these academic tools were able to support the analysis of raw DApp projects.
+In Section~\ref{sec:motivation}, we list 20 academic tools that could detect SWC weaknesses.
+We tried to use these tools on the \textsc{DAppSCAN-Source} dataset proposed in Section~\ref{sec:source_dataset}.
+However, we found that none of these academic tools was able to support the analysis of raw DApp projects.
 The key reason for this failure was that most DApps were developed using a smart contract framework, such as Truffle~\cite{Truffle}, Brownie~\cite{Brownie}, or Hardhat~\cite{Hardhat}, Embark~\cite{Embark}.
-There were 20.02 smart contracts on average in the DApps of our dataset.
+There are {\averageSolNum} Solidity files on average in the DApps of our dataset.
 Smart contracts can inherit from other contracts, and the file structure of DApp projects is usually complicated due to the import relationship (for details, see Section~\ref{sec:background_dapp}).
 We found that only Slither~\cite{feist2019slither}, a tool from the industrial team named TrailofBits~\cite{tob} supported the analysis of DApps developed using smart contract frameworks.
-This finding may also hint that the academic world should focus more on the real-world development process.
+This finding may also hint that academic work should focus more on the real-world development process.